 - Try Meditation (and/or Exercise): Seriously though.
 High levels of stress can trigger dandruff and excessive flaking.
 As if you need another excuse to zen out, let this be it.
 Just remember: The calmer you are, the less likely a dandruff flair will be.

 - Try a Pre-Shampoo Scalp Treatment: When your scalp is dry, it needs all the help it can get to feel comfortable again.
-One of the best ways to do this is to start your haircare routine with a product designed specifically for your scalp’s comfort and wellbeing—like Drunk Elephant’s T.L.C.
+One of the best ways to do this is to start your hair care routine with a product designed specifically for your scalp’s comfort and wellbeing—like Drunk Elephant's T.L.C.
 Happi Scalp Scrub ($36).
 This scrub is designed to gently exfoliate the scalp while deeply hydrating it with marula and mongongo oils.
-Simply apply it to dry hair before hopping into the shower, let it work its magic for 10 minutes, rinse thoroughly, and shampoo and condition as normal.
-Using the best-selling scalp scrub twice a week will lead to a much happier, much more moisturized noggin.
+Simply apply it to dry hair twice a week before hopping into the shower, let it work its magic for 10 minutes, rinse thoroughly, and shampoo and condition as normal.

 - Use a Moisturizing, Gentle Shampoo and Conditioner: Since a dry scalp can be in part due to irritation, swapping out any harsh shampoos and conditioners for ultra-gentle ones can seriously pay off.
-When looking for gentle shampoos, you’ll want to steer clear of fragrance and essential oils, and veer toward hydrating, soothing ingredients like aloe vera and oat milk—ultimately making Briogeo’s newest collection a dream for anyone looking to rehab their scalp.
+When looking for gentle shampoos, you’ll want to steer clear of fragrance and essential oils and veer toward hydrating, soothing ingredients like aloe vera and oat milk.

-- Eliminate Products With Alcohol as a Main Ingredient: Many haircare products are made with alcohol.
-It’s when alcohol is a main ingredient that it’s particularly worrisome.
-For this reason, when scouring for the best haircare products for your mane goals, make sure none of the ones you make room for in your routine have alcohol in the first five to 10 ingredients.
+- Eliminate Products With Alcohol as the Main Ingredient: Many hair care products are made with alcohol.
+It’s when alcohol is the main ingredient that it’s particularly worrisome.
+For this reason, when scouring for the best hair care products for your mane goals, make sure none of the ones you make room for in your routine have alcohol in the first five to 10 ingredients.
 Your scalp (and ends, honestly) will thank you.